MrBenGriffin/hex9/README.md

 ![calculations](assets/docs/hierarchic.png)
 Here we see a hierarchic grid addressing system.
-The 'a/b' of each half-hex could be replaced with symbols, but the point is that we only need to store the final half-hex place (when we have one), as we can derive the ancestral half-hexagons according to the address we are given.
+The 'a/b' of each half-hex could be replaced with symbols (I currently show the 'a' address, and leave the 'b' blank - 2 explicit characters are not necessary - and maybe the 'a' could be handled with just a '+'), but the point is that we only need to store the final half-hex place (when we have one), as we can derive the ancestral half-hexagons according to the address we are given.

 For example, an address 318705251a, even though it only refers by hexagon address (+the final half-hex),